hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 thank you

 [9:08:08](#YaD17A79o2C1V94jyYsRV_KRYLx8A23KwurDZMrCtyw) <sp1d3r_99>:
-i learned red coding from your advice , thank you  very muchÌ†ΩÌπèÌ†ºÌøª
+i learned red coding from your advice , thank you  very muchüôèüèª

 [9:10:05](#kh1eZV-49kJidLEmbanUFkulQBRzseCLOzuQfUkCohw) <sp1d3r_99>:
 > <@ldci-5673ead416b6c7089cbf2ba5:gitter.im> After many administrative setbacks, we have finally succeeded in creating our website: https://uniter2p2.fr (in French and English versions).
 Much of the code developed for our projects uses Red language.
 Here are some real-life applications.

-wow ,amazingÌ†æÌ¥©Ì†æÌ¥©Ì†æÌ¥©Ì†æÌ¥©Ì†æÌ¥©,
+wow ,amazingü§©ü§©ü§©ü§©ü§©,
 is that already tested to sqlimjection/xss  sir ??

 [9:30:37](#nc3BUzznXZllKEHoThum-NVGwn_fd-SFnBOE3N9gseA) <GiuseppeChillemi (GiuseppeChillemi)>: